spmeesseman/vscode-taskexplorer/README.md

 ## Using Groups with a Separator

 **EXPERIMENTAL**
 The *Groups With Separator* option is simply an extra level of task groupings that can be made based on a configured separation character in the script name.
-This option can be turned on/off with the *Group With Sepator* option in Settings, the default is OFF.
+This option can be turned on/off with the *Group With Seperator* option in Settings, the default is OFF.
 The default separator is a dash ("-").

 For example, consider 10 npm tasks, 5 of which all start with the string *dev-*, 5 of which start with the string *prod-*.
 Prior to Version 1.23, this would create 10 individual task nodes within the main npm task node in the task tree: